eminsk/yfinance-ta-patterns/README.md

 - `forex_data_loader.py`: Data download and timezone normalization.
 - `pattern_analyzer.py`: Candlestick signal extraction.
 - `pattern_tester.py`: Experimental ranking/backtest utilities.
-- `ta_lib-0.6.7-cp314-cp314-win_amd64.whl`: Bundled TA-Lib wheel for Windows.
+- TA-Lib is pulled from PyPI wheels at install time (no bundled wheel).

 ### Notes
-- The project assumes an installed TA-Lib binary; the bundled wheel covers Windows CPython 3.14 x64.
-For other platforms, install an appropriate TA-Lib build.
-- If you adjust the Python version, update `pyproject.toml` accordingly.
+- The project assumes an installed TA-Lib binary; PyPI now ships wheels with the C library embedded for Windows/macOS/Linux on CPython 3.9–3.14.
+If you adjust the Python version, update `pyproject.toml` accordingly.